Bit-Budha/Bit-Budha/README.md

 ![CSS](https://img.shields.io/badge/CSS3-1572B6?style=for-the-badge&logo=css3&logoColor=white)
 ![JavaScript](https://img.shields.io/badge/JavaScript-F7DF1E?style=for-the-badge&logo=javascript&logoColor=black)

-Live Coding music has beeen on of the most interseting things I've seen done with code in years.<a href="https://strudel.cc/workshop/getting-started/">Studel </a> is a live coding platfrom that uses javascript in the browser.
+Live Coding music has beeen on of the most interseting things I've seen done with code in years.<a href="https://strudel.cc/workshop/getting-started/"> Studel </a> is a live coding platfrom that uses javascript in the browser.
 I've been experimenting making music with it.

 **I love Linux and have beeen using it for years for years and am getting deeper into `Bash`.`vim` is my favorite text editor.
 I've used Ubutnu, Kubuntu, Kali Linux and am moving onto REHL (Red Hat Enterpise Linux) for my <a href="https://www.youtube.com/watch?v=KNgOpRoJlwU">personal computing</a> as I study for my RHCSA (Red Hat Certified System Administrator) to be become a Linux System Administrator <br>
 ![Bash](https://img.shields.io/badge/Bash-121011?style=for-the-badge&logo=gnubash&logoColor=white)